 Pigment Opacity/Transparency: Most pigment based inks and paints are somewhat opaque in nature.
 Because pigment particles tend to accumulate on the surface of the paper (as opposed to soaking-in) pigment provides more opaque coverage than a dye.
 It's worth noting that some pigmented colour formulations have a staining effect; this is due to the pigments used having dye properties (meaning that they partially dissolve in the vehicle liquid).

 Being a solution, dyes will readily soak-in and attempt to chemically bond to the substrate, becoming one with the substrate.
 Some dyes may include another ingredient called a mordant which allows the dye to create a permanent chemical bond with the paper.
-If you’ve ever dyed fabric you'll know that certain types of dyes only bond chemically to certain types of fibers; Keeping this in mind, if you want to have more control over the permanence of your dye (either more or less permanent) try changing the substrate you're using (ie: changing to a cotton rag paper like Stonehenge for more permanence, or a synthetic paper like YUPO for less permanence).
+If you’ve ever dyed fabric you'll know that certain types of dyes only bond chemically to certain types of fibers; Keeping this in mind, if you want to have more control over the permanence of your dye (either more or less permanent) try changing the substrate you're using (ie: changing to a cotton rag paper like Stonehenge for more permanent bonding, or a synthetic paper like YUPO for less permanent bonding).